Pharrellstu/Nidaros-Real-Time-Translation/README.md

 Wait for all services to start.
 You may see some FFmpeg errors from `api-service-1`—this is normal.
 It just means it's waiting for your stream to start.

+### 6\.
+Inject Wowza artificial delay
+(makes sure that the video/audio stream are displayred with a delay, so our subtitles have time to get generated)
+1. Log in to `http://localhost:8080` in your browser.
+2. Select the default "live" application from the Applications menu.
+3. On the overview of the app (NOT on the Monitoring tab) select properties
+4. Search for "cupertinoPlaylistChunkCount", it is in the Cupertino Streaming Packetizer section
+5. Modify it to have the value of 10
+6. Make sure you save and you click the Restart Stream button on the top of the webpage

 ### 5\.
 Start Streaming

 Once the containers are running, go to OBS and click **"Start Streaming"**.